In this guide, we’ll walk you through the steps you need to create your first configurable product using WooCommerce Product Configurator.

 Save the product

 When you’re ready, save or update the product from the publish settings.
-Now when you select the product options on the frontend, you’ll see the appropriate layers loading in.
+Now when you select the product options on the product page, you’ll see the appropriate layers loading in.

 Use transparent image layers for your variable products, removing the need to create hundreds of final product variation images.